Table shuffleboard: One-on-one

-In one-on-one, each player is assigned a color of puck (4 pucks per player).
-Play begins at one end of the table, and each player alternates shuffling one weight at a time down towards the opposite end of the table (which becomes the "scoring end" of the table), until all 8 pucks have been shuffled.
+In one-on-one, each player is assigned a color of puck (four pucks per player).
+Play begins at one end of the table, and each player alternates shuffling a single weight at a time down towards the opposite end of the table (which becomes the "scoring end"), until all eight pucks have been shuffled.
 Each player tries to either land their puck closest to the end of the table, knock the opponent's pucks off the table, knock their own puck into a higher scoring area, or position a puck so that it will block their opponent from being able to hit another puck off the table.

-This finishes the "round."
+This finishes the "round".
 Play then continues from the other end of the table, where the pucks have come to rest.
-When a set number of points has been reached by a player (often 15 or 21), that player has won that "frame."
+When a set number of points has been reached by a player (often 15 or 21), that player has won a "frame".
 A "match" consists of a predetermined number of frames.

 Teams

 In two-on-two, teammates stand on the opposite end of the table and play every other round, shooting from alternating ends of the table (i.e. two games are effectively played at once, with team scores combined).
-Sometimes players will switch to the other end of the table between frames.
+Players will sometimes switch to the other end of the table between frames.

-An unofficial but common variation has all players at one end of the table.
-Each player will have 2 weights/shots per round.
+An unofficial but common variation features all players at one end of the table.
+Each player will have two weights/shots per round.
 Teams alternate turns, with each teammate shooting every other turn.